rithikayy/JimGymBuddy/README.md

-# Jim, Your Gym Buddy 💪
+# Meet Jim, Your Gym Buddy 💪
 Say hello to Jim, your personal fitness companion!
 Jim will help you achieve your fitness dreams, whether you need help setting your routine, or sticking with a consistent diet.

 ## What Jim Can Help You With